Cartoon-KAPOW!

 Broken links happen when pages are changed, moved or deleted.
 So if you’re planning any modifications to your site, make sure you bear this in mind and implement redirects where necessary.

-If you want to check for broken links on your site, you can use this free broken link checker.
+If you want to check for broken links on your own website, you can use this free broken link checker.

 CSS: Cascading Style Sheet

-Essentially, the CSS is the system a website has for controlling the visual style.
-An effective CSS will ensure that the body text and headings on each of your pages are set to a consistent size, font and colour.
+CSS is a system that’s built into a website to control the visual style.
+For example, an effective CSS will ensure that the body text and headings on each of your pages are set to a consistent size, typeface and colour.

 Keeping your style consistent gives a more fluid user experience and makes your website look more professional.